 One thing he did on his website was blog.
 Now, in college, blogging was never talked about.
 Crazy, right?
 I don’t think people outside of the blogging world realize how powerful blogging can be for a business.
 Blogging can totally transform a business if used the right way.
 I know you’re probably thinking, “Of course I blog the right way!
 I stick to a schedule, create content upgrades and provide helpful content.”
 And those are all great things to do to grow your blog!

 But, when you create a business plan, you dive deeper into the “why” behind each post, have clear goals for your content and strategize how to grow your business through your blog.
+Download a free template below to get started!

 Your business plan helps you identify the true “why” behind everything you create.
 What’s the purpose behind your blog?
 I know you want to create content for your audience and it’s great for SEO purposes, but what’s the real purpose of your blog?